The smallest and most charming five-star hotel in Kitzbühel

 Hotelbar

-The hotel bar serves as a central meeting point within Tennerhof and is used at different moments throughout the day.
-In the early afternoon, it offers a quiet setting for coffee or tea, often accompanied by homemade pastries.
-On warmer days, this naturally extends to the terrace, where views over Kitzbühel and the surrounding mountains become part of the experience.
-As the afternoon progresses, the atmosphere gradually shifts toward the evening.
-Guests gather for an aperitif, a glass of wine, or a light snack.
-The menu includes a wide selection of drinks, from classic cocktails and digestifs to local specialties.
-In the evening, the bar becomes a calm space to end the day.
-Before or after dinner, guests come together in a relaxed setting without noise or formality.
-Live music is occasionally present, adding a subtle layer to the atmosphere without disturbing the overall tranquility.
-The terrace remains an important element throughout.
-Its open views and position make it a natural place to linger, allowing the day to transition into evening at a slower pace.
+The hotel bar is a central part of Tennerhof, naturally following the rhythm of the day.
+In the afternoon, it offers a refined setting for coffee or tea, served with freshly made pastries and desserts available à la carte.
+On warmer days, this extends to the terrace, overlooking Kitzbühel and the surrounding mountains.
+As the afternoon unfolds, the atmosphere gradually shifts into the evening.
+It becomes a place to gather for an aperitif, a glass of wine, or a classic cocktail.
+The menu offers a well-balanced selection, from timeless favorites to regional specialties.
+In the evening, the bar provides an elegant setting to end the day.
+Before or after dinner, you settle in comfortably, occasionally accompanied by live music that adds a subtle layer to the experience.
+The terrace remains an essential part of this rhythm.
+Its open views invite you to stay a little longer, as the day transitions naturally into the evening.

 RELAXATION WITH A VIEW